Robert Preus: Biography

-In 1969 Preus earned a second doctorate from the University of Strasbourg in France.
+In 1969, Preus earned a second doctorate from the University of Strasbourg in France.
 From this was produced The Theology of Post-Reformation Lutheranism.
 This "established Preus as the leading English-language interpreter of the seventeenth-century Lutheran divines".

 Preus was appointed president of Concordia Theological Seminary in Springfield, Illinois, in 1974.
-In 1976 the seminary was moved to Fort Wayne, Indiana, where it had been founded over a hundred years before.
+In 1976, the seminary was moved to Fort Wayne, Indiana, where it had been founded over a hundred years earlier.

-Preus served for years on the LCMS Board of Missions.
-Preus also taught about and fought against the Church Growth movement at Concordia Theological Seminary and throughout Lutheranism and Christianity.
-As president of Concordia Theological Seminary he promoted confessional Lutheran theology.
-In 1991 he created the Luther Academy, a Lutheran foundation which has the goal of the production of a Confessional Lutheran Dogmatics series of books.
+Preus served for years on the LCMS Board of Missions and was a board member for Lutheran Bible Translators from 1960 to 1980.
+He also taught about and fought against the Church Growth movement at Concordia Theological Seminary and throughout Lutheranism and Christianity, although in a seminary publication he once stated that "Concordia Theological Seminary is a church-growth seminary".
+As president of the seminary, he promoted confessional Lutheran theology.
+In 1991, he created the Luther Academy, a Lutheran foundation that has the goal of the production of a Confessional Lutheran Dogmatics series of books.

 Preus participated in a number of interdenominational ventures.
 He was among leading evangelical theologians who signed the Chicago Statement on Biblical Inerrancy (1978) and further participated in the three summits of the International Council on Biblical Inerrancy (1978, 1982, and 1986).
 Preus also served as one of the translators of the New International Version of the Bible.

 Preus was "honorably retired" against his wishes in 1989.
 Although reinstated by the synod as seminary president and restored to the clergy roster of the LCMS, LCMS officials would not accept the outcome.
 In 1992 the synod elected a new president and much was done to resolve the situation, but this proved to be insufficient.
 Preus never regained the presidency, and died in 1995, months before he was scheduled to preach at the chapel at Concordia Theological Seminary.
-During his last years Preus continued teaching and preaching.
+During his last years, Preus continued teaching and preaching.
 His private library was donated to Bethany Lutheran College in Mankato, Minnesota.